 A stroke is caused by a disruption in the blood flow to the brain.
-The two most common types of strokes are ischemic strokes, which result when the blood flow to the brain is blocked by a blood clot, and hemorrhagic strokes, which result from a burst blood vessel in the brain.
+The two most common types of strokes are ischemic strokes, resulting when the blood flow to the brain is blocked by a blood clot; and hemorrhagic strokes, resulting from a burst blood vessel in the brain.
 On many occasions, these major strokes are preceded by a small stroke or transient ischemic attack (TIA).
 Some of the key symptoms of a TIA include:

 - transient slurred speech

 - transient weakness in the face or extremities

 For many, these mini-strokes – these temporary losses of function – serve as a warning sign for an impending major stroke.
 Early recognition and proper treatment of a small stroke or TIA can prevent a major stroke, its serious long-term effects like those listed above, and even death.